The Bridge (2013 TV series)

 The Bridge is an American crime drama television series, developed by Meredith Stiehm and Elwood Reid, that was broadcast on the FX network, and based on the Danish-Swedish series Bron/Broen.
 The series stars Diane Kruger and Demián Bichir in leading roles, and co-stars Ted Levine, Annabeth Gish, Thomas M. Wright, Matthew Lillard and Emily Rios in supporting roles.
 The complete series consists of two seasons of 13 episodes each.
 The series debuted on FX in the United States on July 10, 2013, and the series finale aired on October 1, 2014.
 The show was developed both in English and Spanish languages.

-The American version takes place on the U.S. and Mexican border where a murdered body on a bridge between El Paso and Juárez (the Bridge of the Americas) bring together El Paso detective Sonya Cross (Kruger) who is mentored by Hank Wade (Levine) and Chihuahua State police detective Marco Ruiz (Bichir).
+The American version takes place on the Mexico–United States border where a murdered body on a bridge between El Paso and Juárez (the Bridge of the Americas) brings together El Paso detective Sonya Cross (Kruger) who is mentored by Hank Wade (Levine) and Chihuahua State police detective Marco Ruiz (Bichir).
 The story parallels the investigation by El Paso Times reporters Daniel Frye (Lillard) and Adriana Mendez (Rios).
 The series was a critical success and received positive reviews throughout its run.
 After the first season maintained a modest audience that dropped by 42 percent by the second, the series was not renewed for a third season.

 Plot

 The Bridge follows two police detectives – one Mexican, one from the U.S. – and their joint effort to capture a serial killer who is operating in both countries when an American judge known for anti-immigration views is found dead on the bridge connecting El Paso, Texas, with Juárez, Mexico, menacing both nations along the Texas–Chihuahua border.
 Detective Sonya Cross, of the El Paso Police Department, works with Chihuahua State Police Detective Marco Ruiz, who knows about the slippery politics of Mexican law enforcement.
-Ruiz's whatever-it-takes approach doesn't sit well with Cross, who has undisclosed Asperger's syndrome or a similar autism spectrum disorder and a by-the-book attitude when it comes to the job.
+Ruiz's whatever-it-takes approach doesn't sit well with Cross, who has undisclosed Asperger syndrome or a similar autism spectrum disorder and a by-the-book attitude when it comes to the job.
 But the two put their differences aside to solve a string of murders on the border, which is already infected with issues that include illegal immigration, drug trafficking, violence and prostitution.
 Their investigation is complicated by the rampant corruption and general apathy among the Mexican authorities and the violence of the powerful borderland drug cartels.
 The show title refers to the Bridge of the Americas that serves as a border crossing between El Paso, Texas, and Ciudad Juárez, Chihuahua, where the series is set.